ZisElite/cmtl/documents/documentation/Scenes/main.tscn.md

-The main node of the application, holds all the different UI screens, nothing more
+The main node of the application, holds all the different UI screens, sqlite manager and logger.